Julcatan/School_District_Analysis/README.md

 How is the school summary affected?

 The updated analysis only affects Thomas High School in the overall school summary.
+All other scores stay unchanged.
-The passin rate
+The %Passing rate for Thomas High School increased from ... to 97.0...The Overall Passing for the school to 90.630324%

 Per School summary after update: